See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 With all due respect to our messaging, personality, and voice—looks matter, too.
 Our graphic language makes us unique, and helps our audiences connect a wide variety of communications over a long period of time.
 Most importantly, it’s the culmination of how all these pieces work together to strengthen our brand message.

 Color blocks boldly display the Southeast color palette, merging photography, type, and color into one seamless composition.
 Color blocks can be inset or bleed off the page.

 A variation of the color block is the diagonal block.
+The diagonal rectangle should maintain a 60° angle, but be thick enough to undoubtedly be a solid shape and not a line.
 Diagonal blocks can contain either a solid color or photography.
-Diagonal blocks should always bleed off the top and sides of a page.
-A color block can be combined with a diagonal block, but only if the diagonal block contains a photograph.
+Diagonal blocks should always bleed off the top or side of a page.

 The diagonal line is a subtle but dynamic graphic element.
 It can frame a particular element on the page, lead viewers through a composition, or intersect with typography for a visually compelling headline.

 The diagonal line should always have a stroke weight of 1 point, and should be set at a 60° angle.

 The diagonal line should appear only in red, black, or white.